mattydevicce/pluto/u1-becoming-a-developer/d04-funky-loops/__lesson__/homework/mta_lab_prompt.md

 ### Setup

-1. Do the work in your student folder for today (`~/dev/wdi/godot/w01/d03/student`).
+1. Do the work in your student folder for today (`~/code/wdi/pluto/u1-becoming-a-developer/d04-funky-loops/homework`).
 1. Save your changes using `git` often!
 At the very least, use `git add .` and `git commit -m "..."` after you finish each part.
 This means that whenever you submit your homework, you will send us your most updated work!
 1. Work for each part should be done in the files named below.
 1. **[Timeboxing](http://en.wikipedia.org/wiki/Timeboxing)**: limiting how much time you will devote to a problem before you move on.
 This is the first lab with *timeboxed* parts!
+Skim the whole assignment first, then hit each part, and try to stick to the time limit if provided.

 ### The Problem